What is the Duration of a Bond?

 Where, = present value of the coupon payments and final redemption amount discounted at YTM rate.

 MP of the bond = Current Market Price of the Bond

 If the Macaulay Duration states the time period within which the PV of the bond shall be realized, the modified duration expresses the sensitivity of bond price to interest rates.
-It is expressed in percentage.
-Modified duration is derived from the Macaulay duration itself making adjustments for the YTM.
+It is expressed in percentages.
+Modified duration is derived from the Macaulay duration itself, making adjustments for the YTM.